LiliaFramework/Lilia/ReadMe.md

 Lilia is designed to **incentivize learning**—all of the source code is freely available so you can **study**, **modify**, and **adapt** it to fit your own needs.
 Feel free to explore how features are implemented, experiment with the architecture, and use Lilia as a learning tool to deepen your Garry’s Mod development skills.
 While using or distributing modified versions of Lilia is encouraged for educational purposes, **commercial resale is ethically discouraged**, though not strictly forbidden.
 Our goal is to foster a collaborative, knowledge-sharing community rather than a profit-driven marketplace.

-## 🤝 Contributing
+## 💡 Contributing

-We welcome contributions to both the framework and its documentation.
-Don’t hesitate to commit your changes 😎
+We welcome code contributions, documentation improvements, and feedback:

+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request

+Your contributions help build a richer, more stable RP experience!